 Me: “No…it does not.
-Fish oil reduces triglycerides but it doesn’t reduce cholesterol significantly…”
+Fish oil doesn’t reduce cholesterol, but what it does…”

 This is frustrating on several levels.
 Not because they didn’t buy our product, but because of the decades of misinformation and fears that led to this discourse.

 These callers usually have tried taking cholesterol-lowering statin drugs after their doctors put them on it.
 But the statin side effects were so severe that they’ve quit taking it and are looking for other options.

 I can sense the concern and even desperation in their voices.
 I don’t blame them!

 They have high cholesterol.
 But their doctor’s fix – statin drugs – caused them severe muscle pains and mental fog.